hanrick2000/LeetcodeBook/DFS/CombinationSum.md

 This question is not hard.
 Just follow the three steps of recursion.
 And don't forget to meet all the requirements from the question.

+**Break out of loop if target is already smaller than current candidate**.
+In this way, we can cut off all the candidates after current candidate since the array is sorted, and we don't need to go into their recursion.
+And this solution can beat 96% on Leetcode.

 ## Code

 ```java